BigdogManLuo/DBESS-Arbitrage/README.md

 - Minus charging/discharging losses;
 - Minus **battery aging cost** per cycle.

-Intuitively, the objective is:

-- Charge when prices are low;
-- Discharge when prices are high;
-- While avoiding excessive degradation of the battery.

 ### Constraints

 The operation of each DBESS is subject to: